appreciated/vortex-crud/README.md

 - **Allow navigating from Form to custom Routes**

 ## Data Handling and Management
-FlowCMS uses an H2 database for development, managed by the custom class `FlowCmsEntityManagerService`.
-The `FlowCmsDatabaseSchemaValidator` ensures the database schema matches the HOCON configuration at startup.
+TurboCRUD uses an H2 database for development, managed by the custom class `TurboCRUDEntityManagerService`.
+The `TurboCRUDDatabaseSchemaValidator` ensures the database schema matches the HOCON configuration at startup.

 ### Core Concept: User-Defined Database Model
-The database model is defined by the user, and FlowCMS verifies that the view representation fits this model.
+The database model is defined by the user, and TurboCRUD verifies that the view representation fits this model.
 However, some system-defined tables are exceptions, such as those for auditing, user, and role management:

 ```sql
 -- Predefined system tables (examples)